Arkansas Right To Life Oratory Contest

-1. High school juniors and seniors in that grade February 1 of the year of the national contest are eligible to compete.
-In case of advanced students, non-traditional students, or home schooled students, the school must recognize the student as a junior or senior or the year the student will enter college will be used to determine eligibility.
+1. High school juniors and seniors in that grade on February 1 of the year of the national contest are eligible to compete.
+In the case of advanced students, non-traditional students, or home-schooled students, the school must recognize the student as a junior or senior, or the year the student will enter college will be used to determine eligibility.

 5. Appropriate gestures are allowed.
 Props are not allowed.

 6. Speech content may not be significantly changed as a contestant advances.
-Fine-tuning for minor corrections or to adjust time is allowed and encouraged.
+Fine-tuning for minor corrections or adjusting time is allowed and encouraged.
 A written copy of the contestant’s speech must be forwarded to the national contest.

 7. The contestant should use up-to-date factual information.

-9. The judges’ background and qualifications differ, although all are pro-life, the speech should appeal to a broad audience.
+9. The judges’ backgrounds and qualifications differ, although all are pro-life, the speech should appeal to a broad audience.

 10. No copyrighted speeches shall be used in the contest.